 “[Regarding religion], one is generally agreed that it deals with goals and evaluations and, in general, the emotional foundation of human thinking and acting.
 Religion is concerned with man’s attitude toward nature at large and with mutual human relationship.” – Albert Einstein

 Research suggests that religious individuals suppress the brain networks used for critical reasoning in order to engage the network for empathetic thinking.
 On the other hand, non-religious individuals tend to suppress their empathetic thinking for critical reasoning.
-Now a balance is needed, as both are necessary for humanity’s survival.
-Religion inspires a solidarity that guides human morality in ways that secular philosophies cannot, and an appeal to the spiritual may prove useful for the motivation of prosocial action.
+But both are needed for the survival and evolution of our species.
+While reason promotes knowledge, religion inspires a solidarity that guides human morality in ways that secular philosophies cannot, and an appeal to our spiritual and transcendental tendencies may prove useful for the motivation of prosocial action.

 A majority of the world identifies with a faith that upholds humility, kindness and generosity.
-And for everyone else, these virtues are evident in our ethical codes of conduct.
-Besides the antisocial, I think most of us would find these morals worth respecting.
+And for everyone else, these virtues pervade our social and ethical codes of conduct.
 Yet we see corruption, suffering, and perversities of every kind.
-And with such apparent depravity in our nature, many have given up hope, or reserved their ideal of perfection for some heavenly notion.
-But if humanity is to survive on planet Earth, then the harmony we seek in afterlife must be realized in this life.
+And with such apparent depravity in our nature, many have given up hope, or reserved their ideal of societal perfection for some heavenly notion.
+But if humanity is to survive on planet Earth, then the harmony of afterlife must be made manifest in this life.

-“Human progress now calls for a shared reality with a framework that grounds our morals and aligns our values.
-World peace requires a unifying concept of freedom and justice.
-My philosophy offers an answer, and it does even more.
-It inspires [a movement] that revives the compassion and altruism potentiated by every major faith.
+“Human progress now calls for a shared ideological framework that grounds our morals and aligns our values.
+World peace requires a “liberty and justice” that works for everyone.
+This philosophy offers an answer, and it does even more.
+Imagine another movement, one that revives the compassion and altruism potentiated by every major faith.
 But unlike other spiritual awakenings, this one begins with the intellectual mind.”
 (The Whole First)

 “I believe, indeed, that overemphasis on the purely intellectual attitude has led directly to the impairment of ethical values.
 Without ethical culture, there is no salvation for humanity… “A new type of thinking is essential if mankind is to survive and move toward higher levels.” – Albert Einstein

-So far, my philosophy describes a fundamental purpose and belonging to nature, a sense of relevance that is common to many spiritual ideologies.
-However, the most influential beliefs stress not only our connection with creation, but also one’s connection with humanity.
-And in nearly every faith, the source of human harmony is a conscious phenomenon that we call love—an alignment of emotions towards one purpose: to exist, together, forever (axiom 3).
+So far, my philosophy describes a fundamental purpose and belonging to nature, a sense of relevance that is common to many spiritual convictions.
+However, the most influential beliefs stress not only our connection with nature, but also our connection with humanity.
+And in nearly every faith, the greatest source of human harmony is a conscious phenomenon that we call love—an alignment of emotions towards one purpose: to exist, together, forever (axiom 3).